Deployment options for admins for Office for Mac

 Whichever deployment method you decide to use, the following information can help you plan your Office for Mac deployment.

 Deploying individual apps: Installer package files for individual applications are available on the Office Content Delivery Network (CDN).
-For links to those, see Most current packages for Office for Mac.
+For links to those files, see Most current packages for Office for Mac.

 Activation: To use Office for Mac, it needs to be activated.
 Before you deploy, review the information about how activation works in Office for Mac.